 The Bachelor of Arts in Chemistry and Bachelor of Science in Chemistry degree programs in Temple University’s College of Science and Technology serve as the foundations for research-based fields, graduate degrees or a variety of careers in the sciences.
 Commonly known as a “central science,” chemical research has led to new discoveries in agriculture, manufacturing, medicine, technology and more.

 The 123-credit-hour Chemistry BA or BS degree prepares you for the path of your choice after graduation.
 Temple is the ideal location for a Chemistry Major—there are a large number of chemical and pharmaceutical companies based in the Philadelphia region.
 Many graduates pursue work in the biotechnological, chemical or pharmaceutical industries.

 As a Chemistry Major, you’ll study analytical chemistry, biochemistry, inorganic chemistry, organic chemistry and physical chemistry, in addition to courses in the College of Science and Technology chemistry labs.
 Both degrees emphasize

 - investigation and problem-solving skills,

-- laboratory skills in 4 of 5 subdivisions of chemistry,
+- laboratory skills in four of five subdivisions of chemistry,

-- material from foundational course work in 4 of 5 subdivisions of chemical research,
+- material from foundational course work in four of five subdivisions of chemical research,

 - research and chemical literature, and